-The occupational structure is shaped by factors such as the structure of the economy, technology, bureaucracy, the labour-market segmentation, the primary labor market and the secondary labour market, and by status and prestige.
+Occupational structure of a country refers to the division of its work force engaged in different economic activities.
+Occupational structure represents the unequal geographical distribution of more desirable jobs among communities.
+Occupational structure is distribution of occupations in society, classified according to skill level, economic function, or social status.
+Occupational structure is shaped by factors such as the structure of the economy, technology, bureaucracy, the labour-market segmentation, the primary labor market and the secondary labour market, and by status and prestige.
 Demand Mobility takes place over time and is not caused by individuals ascending or descending in social class or status, but rather by changes in the occupational structure of the economy.

+The Changing Occupational Structure of Employment, 1971-95 - Occupational structure has changed significantly over time and further important changes are forecast by the year 1995.
 A substantial part of the change in occupational structure between 1971 and 1981 can be attributed to the shift in industrial structure.
 Others, however, showed significant growth, caused by both the changing occupational structure within industries and the changing industry mix.
+R.A.
+Wilson.

 Occupational structure, wages, and migration in

 Friedlander, Dov.
 Abstract: Differences in socioeconomic status and occupational structures caused migrational movements from the agricultural sector to more productive economic areas in late 19th century England and Wales.

 Occupational Structure, Technological Innovation, and Reorganization of Production

 Victor Aguirregabiria, Cesar Alonso-Borrego.
 Abstract: The estimated elasticities appear too small to explain the observed changes in labor occupational structure.
 The empirical evidence show that the decision of adopting new technologies by new innovative firms is countercyclical, and has a much stronger effect on occupational structure than the accumulation of technological capital by old innovative firms.